ARPBIGIDISBA/PaREx/README.md

    ```

-OR alternatively you can install them by your own:
+OR alternatively you can install them by your own or use your installed versions

 1. **Trimmomatic**
    - Download and extract from the official source: